-All models in this series have a strain relief for the AC cable in their scope of delivery.
-It's recommended to be mounted and used by the installer, unless a different kind of strain relief is intended.
+All models and variants include a strain relief for the AC cable in their scope of delivery.
+This strain relief is recommended to be used by the installer, unless a different kind of strain relief is intended and installed.
 Installation steps: